Darksearch/Torfka/README.md

 - Socksipy

 ##Running Torfka
-You can run Torka with Docker, using the Tor service.
-Or stand-alone, using the TorBrowser App
+You can run Torfka with the provided Dockerfile, or stand-alone.

 ####With Docker
 1. After you build and run the Docker container, start the required services in /home